damianhakert/damianhakert.github.io/source/_posts/2014-06-22-gitlab-7-dot-0-released.markdown

 Upgrade instructions for omnibus-gitlab packages can be found in [the omnibus-gitlab repository](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/doc/update.md).

-You can also use GitLab Upgrader script, see [GitLab Upgrader guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/upgrader.md)

-If you still want to do it manually - see the [Update Guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/6.9-to-7.0.md).
+You can't use the upgrader, you'll have to upgrade manually - see the [Update Guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/6.9-to-7.0.md).

 # Enterprise